The Double Refuge ✝︎ Saint Francis

 — Oui; mais il faut parier.
 Cela n’est pas volontaire, vous êtes embarqué.
 Lequel prendrez-vous donc?
 Voyons.
 Puisqu’il faut choisir, voyons ce qui vous intéresse le moins.
 Vous avez deux choses à perdre: le vrai et le bien, et deux choses à engager: votre raison et votre volonté, votre connaissance et votre béatitude; et votre nature a deux choses à fuir: l’erreur et la misère.
 Votre raison n’est pas plus blessée, en choisissant l’un que l’autre, puisqu’il faut nécessairement choisir.
 Voilà un point vidé.
 Mais votre béatitude?
 Pesons le gain et la perte, en prenant croix que Dieu est. Estimons ces deux cas: si vous gagnez, vous gagnez tout ; si vous perdez, vous ne perdez rien.
 Gagez donc qu’il est, sans hésiter.

-Pascal’s argument lends a simple, inevitable rationality to the otherwise vexed question of whether or not to believe in God.
-Yet the argument has at least six problems for agnostics, which I’ll outline on this page.
-I suggest also looking at the following: Wikipedia’s entry on Pascal’s Wager, which contains context and critiques from Inconsistent Revelations and Inauthentic Belief; The Stanford Encyclopedia of Philosophy’s extensive entry on Pascal’s Wager, which includes objections based on The Probability Assigned to God’s Existence, Rationality Requires Maximizing Expected Utility, and Moral Objections to Wagering for God.
+(For more context, see Wikipedia’s entry on Pascal’s Wager, which contains context and critiques, from Inconsistent Revelations to Inauthentic Belief.
+Also, the Stanford Encyclopedia of Philosophy’s extensive entry on Pascal’s Wager includes objections based on The Probability Assigned to God’s Existence, Rationality Requires Maximizing Expected Utility, and Moral Objections to Wagering for God.)

 🎲